spacemanspiff2007/HABApp/_doc/rule.rst

    * - :meth:`~HABApp.Rule.run_on_day_of_week`
      - Run a function at a specific time on specific days of the week

+All functions return an instance of ScheduledCallback

+.. autoclass:: HABApp.rule.scheduler.ScheduledCallback
+   :members:

 Parameters
 ------------------------------
 Parameters are values which can easily be changed without having to reload the rules.